 Setting Up Neo4j

-Now that we’ve figured out what is Neo4j, its pros and cons, let’s get down to building one for a (hypothetical) e-commerce firm (insert here the link of Part 1).
-But before building such a recommender system, you need to download the desktop version of the Neo4j.
+Now that we've figured out what Neo4j is and its pros and cons, let's get down to building one for a (hypothetical) e-commerce firm (insert the link to Part 1 here).
+But before creating such a recommender system, you need to download the desktop version of Neo4j.

-As a beginner, one should start with “Neo4j-Desktop Explore”.
-It has all the built-in libraries and all the development tools like the Neo4j ETL tool available in the Community Edition.
+As a beginner, one should start with "Neo4j-Desktop Explore".
+It includes all the built-in libraries and development tools available in the Community Edition, such as the Neo4j ETL tool.

-The installation process is simple and is well explained over Installation
+The installation process is simple and well-explained in the Installation section.

 Neo4j Browser User Interface Guide